-Dinah is from a December 16 Camel Caravan
+Dinah comes from a December 16 Camel Caravan

-broadcast and the only version of this tune to be recorded by Charlie Christian.
+broadcast and is the only version of this tune to be recorded by Charlie Christian.

 Theres some notable stride piano here and, especially on the opening chorus,